sita-samoa/sita-membership/README.md

 # or you can run this (it will recreate the database each time)
 composer build

+# and this command to setup demo users and members for dev
+composer dev

+# on prod you need to run this on a cron to process the queue
+php artisan queue:work database --tries=1
 ```

 Once installed you can access the dev site on